-2019 GOALS:
+2020 GOALS:

 - Use the Housing Choice Voucher Program (HCVP) to further HUD's Opening Doors initiative to end homelessness.
+Since 2015, RIHousing has adopted a homeless preference in the Housing Choice Voucher Program.
 In calendar years 2016 2017 and 2018, 100% of new admissions to the HCV Program were homeless households.
 This preference continues to carry the highest weight and RIHousing expects to continue to serve homeless households with the majority of its HCVP resources.
 RIHousing adopted a new local preference two years ago for families "moving up" from Permanent Supportive Housing to the HCV Program.
 The "move-up" preference is part of a larger effort among RIHousing and community services providers to increase housing opportunities for homeless families and individuals.
-By moving families from supportive housing into the HCV Program, additional supportive housing opportunities will be created for currently homeless households.
-As of December 2018, RIHousing has issued 38 vouchers under these programs and continues to receive referrals from participating service providers. - Work with other Public Housing Authorities to more effectively meet the housing needs of all families.
-RIHousing successfully opened the Centralized Waitlist Portal on December 17, 2017, with 17 agencies participating throughout the state, and plans to make efforts to encourage the remaining Rhode Island housing authorities to join the system in PY19.
-With the Centralized Waitlist Portal families have the option of applying for assistance throughout the state through a one-time application process. - Better utilize state and federal funds to provide residents with additional supports and perform better owner outreach.
-Since the inception of the Housing Stabilization Specialist (HSS) program in Summer 2016, RIHousing's HSS has assisted 90 tenants in locating units and prevented 120 potential terminations through a combination of mediation and referral services and will continue to build on these numbers in PY19 as well.
-They have also begun to conduct informational presentations to owner groups throughout the state about the advantages of participating in the HCV program and steps that RIHousing has taken to streamline operations.
+By moving families from supportive housing into the HCV Program, additional supportive housing opportunities will be created for currently homeless households. - Work with other Public Housing Authorities to more effectively meet the housing needs of all families.
+RIHousing successfully opened the Centralized Waitlist Portal on December 17, 2017, with 18 agencies participating throughout the state, and plans to make efforts to encourage the remaining Rhode Island housing authorities to join the system in PY20.
+The Centralized Waitlist allows potential applicants to access one application for thirty-four project-based voucher wait lists and the wait list for eighteen housing choice voucher programs all from one online portal. - Better utilize state and federal funds to provide residents with additional supports and perform better owner outreach.
+RIHousing launched the Housing Stabilization Specialist (HSS) program in Summer 2016.
+RIHousing's HSS team supports households who are at risk of eviction or who have been issued a voucher and are struggling to locate an apartment.
+Since the inception of the program, 330 households have been served and will continue to build on these numbers in PY20 as well.
+The team has also launched a robust Landlord Recruitment strategy that includes outreach to communities across the state as well as providing local real estate agencies with information regarding Housing Choice Voucher Program.
+They have also hosted two SMART landlord presentations and held a Landlord Appreciation and Resource Fair.
+Work is being done to create a landlord newsletter that will alert the landlord community to a list of resources accessible to them in the hopes of increasing the population of landlords who participate in the HCV program in PY20.

-Actions to encourage public housing residents to become more involved in management and participate in homeownership homeownership goal.
+Actions to encourage public housing residents to become more involved in management and participate in homeownership

 Quarterly presentations regarding the homeownership program are held.
 Tenants are informed of the process and qualifications.
 All Housing Choice Voucher Program participants are invited to attend the presentations.
-We are working closely with other PHAs to help their residents meet their STATE OF RHODE ISLAND - PROGRAM YEAR 2019 ANNUAL ACTION PLAN
+We are working closely with other PHAs to help their residents meet their homeownership goal.

-RIHousing has served as Family Self Sufficiency (FSS) program coordinator for more than 20 years and currently has 153 participants actively enrolled in the program, of which 69% have established savings accounts.
+RIHousing has served as Family Self Sufficiency (FSS) program coordinator for more than 25 years and currently has 151 participants actively enrolled in the program, of which 87% have established savings accounts.
 Family Self Sufficiency (FSS) enables individuals and families who receive assistance through the Housing Choice Voucher Program (HCVP) to learn the fundamentals of money management and achieve economic independence.
-In 2018, we had 24 families graduate from the program and disbursed over \$163,954 in Family Self Sufficiency (FSS) escrow funds.
-There are currently 22 families participating in the Housing Choice Homeownership Program; four of those families purchased their homes in 2018.
+In 2019, we had 25 families graduate from the program and disbursed over \$186,942 in Family Self Sufficiency (FSS) escrow funds.
+There are currently 24 families participating in the Housing Choice Homeownership Program; one of those families purchased their homes in 2019.